-The day we saw decades of North Korea's nuclear work go up in smoke
+The day we over a decade of North Korea's nuclear work go up in smoke

 Punggye-ri itself looked bizarrely like a holiday camp, with large log cabins scattered around a clearing in the woods.
 We were told strictly not to try and go inside any of the buildings, because they were all rigged with explosives.

-After a briefing from the Deputy Director of North Korea's Nuclear Institute in front of a giant map of the nuclear site, we were able to inspect the testing tunnels themselves.
+After a briefing from the Deputy Director of North Korea's Nuclear Weapons Institute in front of a giant map of the nuclear site, we were able to inspect the testing tunnels themselves.

 The oldest tunnel on the site had already been collapsed some years earlier, but three tunnels were intact, and the North Korean officials accompanying us said two of the tunnels had never been used, and could have easily conducted future nuclear tests.